zanmato1984/polymorphic_c/README.md

 ## Limitations

 1. Max number of member functions in a single class is fixed.
-2. User-defined ctor and dtor are not supported yet.
+2. User-defined ctor with parameters is not supported yet.
 3. Function overload, both intra and inter-class, is not supported yet.
 4. Access control is not supported yet.
 5. Multi-inheritance is not supported yet.